 A research paper in the MDPI Brain Sciences Journal explains that exercise and mood are related due to the Monoamine Connection.
 There are several effects that exercise has that enhance the overall function of the brain.
 In fact, the paper points out that exercise assists in the management of neuroinflammation, and even promotes antioxidation in the brain.

 There are also certain neurotrophic factors, as well as neurotransmitters, that change when you participate in the exercise.
 These particularly include:

-These are considered monoamine neurotransmitters.
-All three of these neurotransmitters are known to play a role in the regulation of your mood.
-When levels of these neurotransmitters are changed with exercise, you may experience an improvement in your mood.
+These are monoamine neurotransmitters.
+All three of these neurotransmitters known to play a role in the regulation of your mood.
+When levels of these neurotransmitters changed with exercise, you may experience an improvement in your mood.

-Exercising outside is also considered a more beneficial option.
-This allows you to connect with other people while exercising – another factor that has been shown to be critical in the regulation of mood.
+Exercising outside is a more beneficial option.
+This allows you to connect with other people while exercising – another factor that shows to be critical in the regulation of mood.

 Other ways that exercise may improve your mood include the boost in self-esteem and self-confidence that you may experience in the process.

 Apart from these, it is important to realize that exercise is beneficial for preventing certain diseases.
 Among individuals with existing diseases, exercise may be helpful.